Metrizable uniform spaces: Basic operations

-\begin{definition}[Disjoint union] The {\it disjoint union} $\bigsqcup X_\lambda$ of uniform spaces $X_\lambda$ is their set-theoretic disjoint union $X$ endowed with the final pre-uniformity with respect to the injections $\iota_\lambda\:X_\lambda\to X$ (cf.\ \cite[10.67(2)]{AHS}).
+The {\it disjoint union} $\bigsqcup X_\lambda$ of uniform spaces $X_\lambda$ is their set-theoretic disjoint union $X$ endowed with the final pre-uniformity with respect to the injections $\iota_\lambda\:X_\lambda\to X$ (cf.\ \cite[10.67(2)]{AHS}).
 This pre-uniformity is obviously a uniformity (cf.\ \cite[Exer.\ I.7(i)]{I3}).
-A cover $C$ of $\bigsqcup X_\lambda$ is uniform iff $\iota_\lambda^{-1}(C)$ is uniform for each $\lambda$; indeed, every cover $C$ satisfying the latter condition is star-refined by another such cover $\bigcup\iota_\lambda(C_\lambda)$, where each $C_\lambda$ star-refines $\iota_\lambda^{-1}(C)$.
+A cover $C$ of $\bigsqcup X_\lambda$ is uniform if and only if $\iota_\lambda^{-1}(C)$ is uniform for each $\lambda$ (indeed, every cover $C$ satisfying the latter condition is barycentrically refined by another such cover $\bigcup\iota_\lambda(C_\lambda)$, where each $C_\lambda$ barycentrically refines $\iota_\lambda^{-1}(C)$).
 It is easy to check that $(X,\iota_\lambda)$ is the coproduct of $X_i$'s in $\U$ in the sense of abstract category theory (see \cite[p.\ 14]{I3}), and that its underlying topology is the topology of disjoint union (see \cite[II.8]{I3}).

-We note that infinite disjoint unions of metrizable uniform spaces normally fail to be metrizable.
-Finite disjoint unions preserve metrizability.
+Let us note that an infinite disjoint union of metrizable uniform spaces normally fails to be metrizable.
+Finite disjoint union preserves metrizability.
 Indeed, if $X$ and $Y$ are metric spaces of diameter $\le 1$, we can extend their metrics to a metric on the set-theoretic disjoint union of $X$ and $Y$ by $d(x,y)=1$ whenever $x\in X$, $y\in Y$; clearly, it induces the uniformity of the disjoint union.

-A metrizable replacement of the countable disjoint union $\bigsqcup X_i$ is the inverse limit of the finite disjoint unions $Y_i:=(X_1\sqcup\dots\sqcup X_i)\sqcup\N$ and the maps $f_i\:Y_{i+1}\to Y_i$ defined by $f_i|_{X_j}=\id$ for $j\le i$, $f_i(X_{i+1})=0$ and $f_i(i)=i-1$ for $i>0$.
+A metrizable replacement of the countable disjoint union $\bigsqcup X_i$ is the inverse limit of the finite disjoint unions $Y_i\bydef (X_1\sqcup\dots\sqcup X_i)\sqcup\N$ and the maps $f_i\:Y_{i+1}\to Y_i$ defined by $f_i|_{X_j}=\id$ for $j\le i$, $f_i(X_{i+1})=0$ and $f_i(i)=i-1$ for $i>0$.